asokolsky/asokolsky.github.io/_posts/2021-01-01-home-office.md

 Aeron is awesome but bulky.
 I found [Setu](https://www.hermanmiller.com/products/seating/side-chairs/setu-chair/) does the same at a fraction of the price.
-It is discontinued but widely available on a second-hand market for around $200 in Bay Area.
+It is discontinued but widely available on a second-hand market for around $200 in the SF Bay Area.

 ## Monitor

 Tried few.
 Ended up with 38" curved 1600p display, [LG 38WN75C-B](https://www.amazon.com/gp/product/B087YZG5YS).
-I like it!
+Lovely!

 ## Soundbar